atozc/CS422Project/README.md

 DESCRIPTION
 -----------------------
-This project creates decision trees and random forests using python data storage methods.
+This project creates decision trees using python data storage methods.
 The decision trees are created by having functions that train, test, and predict.
 The decision trees use data from .csv test files.

 PROGRAM RUNNING INSTRUCTIONS